johnivore/borg-summary/README.md

 This accommodates multiple clients with multiple borg backup repositories.

-Update the SQLite database with data about all repositories:
+### Update the SQLite database with data about all repositories

     borgsummary --all --update /backup/borg

-Print a warning if any repo hasn't been backed up in a while:
+### Print a warning if any repo hasn't been backed up in a while

     borgsummary --all --check /backup/borg

-Print a summary of all repos:
+### Print a summary of all repos

-    borgsummary --all --detail /backup/borg

 ```
+$ borgsummary --all --detail /backup/borg

 Size of all backups: 164.0 GB

 repo                                 last backup          duration      # files    # backups    size (GB)